When was the last time you thought about the quality of your water?

 Modern technology offers us so many conveniences; in fact, you’d be surprised how many things we take for granted due to science.
 Buying food is as simple – or simpler, even – as going to a grocery store.
 Antibiotics can take care of many ailments that used to be life-threatening.
 And as for water, it’s readily available from any tap inside your home.

-It’s easy to forget that all water has to be treated in some way before making it to your home.
-In nature, water generally suffers from some sort of contaminants, no matter where you find it.
+It’s easy to forget that all water has to be treated somehow before making it to your home.
+In nature, water generally suffers from some contaminants, no matter where you find it.
 And when it comes to all of our needs, water treatment is absolutely crucial.

 What Contaminants Are Found in Water?

 There are plenty of contaminants that can taint the quality of water.
 A variety of minerals can find their way into water supplies like iron and or arsenic.
 On top of those minerals, water can become contaminated with the following:

 - Suspended particles

 Each of these can pose a danger to people and animals, and not only if it’s in the drinking water.
 They can contaminate food as well, and illnesses can spread through the water supply.
 That’s why proper water treatment is so crucial.